Here's a quick video overview showing how users get access to roles and accounts (3:24 minutes):

 - If you want to continue adding more grants for that same group, select Add another at the bottom before clicking Add access.

 - When you're done, if your users are already in the group you've added the grant to, they should have access within a few minutes (although for EU region New Relic accounts, this can take up to twenty minutes or so).
-If your users are not yet in that group (which would be true if you just created an access grant with a new group), you'll need to go to the User management UI and add that group to those users.
+If your users are not yet in that group (which would be true if you just created an access grant with a new group), you'll need to go to the User management UI and add one or more users to that group.

 Some tips for using this UI:

-- Note that if a user has the organization-scoped Organization manager and/or Authentication domain manager roles, which is true of users in the default Admin group, those users will always have those capabilities because those are organization-scoped abilities.
+- Note that if a user has the organization-scoped Organization manager and/or Authentication domain manager roles (which is true of users in our default Admin group) those users will always have those capabilities because those are organization-scoped abilities.
 This means that when you go to add those users to another account, you only have to add an account-scoped role, and not an organization-scoped role.
-In other words, once the users in a group have those organization-scoped roles, they will always have them in that organization unless removed.
+In other words, once the users in a group have those organization-scoped roles, they will always have them for that organization unless removed.

 - When selecting from amongst our standard roles, it's important to understand the difference between All product admin and Standard user.
 In short, All product admin is more popular a choice because it gives the ability to configure platform features.
 If you wanted to have your users be able to use platform features but not configure them, you'd choose Standard user.

 To view existing roles: from the account dropdown, click Administration, then click Organization and access, and then click Roles.

 To create a custom role, click Add new custom role.
 Review the list of available capabilities and decide which ones your custom role needs.